Proposed Rule Could Evict 55,000 Children From Subsidized Housing

 Under the new rule, those families would lose all of their housing aid, such as vouchers and public housing.

-An impact analysis by the Department of Housing and Urban Development (HUD), which proposed the rule, acknowledges that the change could have a devastating impact.
+An impact analysis by the Department of Housing and Urban Development, which proposed the rule, acknowledges that the change could have a devastating impact.
 It says that 108,000 people would be affected.
-About 70% of them are citizens or legal residents and three quarters of those — 55,000 — are children.
+About 70% of them are citizens or legal residents and three-quarters of those — 55,000 — are children.

 Diane Yentel, president and CEO of the National Low Income Housing Coalition, called the proposal cruel.
 "The cruelty of it is really breathtaking and it would do real harm to kids and to families and for what?"
 Yentel notes that HUD's unusually frank analysis concludes that there would be few benefits from the change for other low-income families waiting for aid.